sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-03/chapter-01/README.md

 <img src="https://github.com/sCrypt-Inc/image-hosting/blob/master/learn-scrypt-courses/course-02/11.png?raw=true" width="600">

-The Battleship game consists of two players: you and athe computer.
+The Battleship game consists of two players: you and a computer.
 The battleship contract contains four properties:

 1. `PubKey you` :  used to check the signature to confirm that you executed the contract.
 2. `PubKey computer`: used to check the signature to confirm that the computer executed the contract.